 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the deferred tax assets have been fully offset by a valuation allowance.
-The valuation allowance increased by \$8.8 million in 2011 primarily due to an increase in deferred tax assets generated from net operating losses, fully offset by the valuation allowance.
+The valuation allowance increased by \$8.4 million in 2012 primarily due to an increase in deferred tax assets generated from net operating losses, partially offset by the expiration of NOL carryforwards in 2012, fully offset by the valuation allowance.